GitRepJo/Final_Project/README.md

 # Final_Project
 Unity3d scripts for simulation of an inland navigation small vessel and ROS2 packages for data processing.
+Due to copyright reasons, the virtual sensors itself are not published here.

 For further information see the pages in the wiki.